 Fall (September-November)#

-- Layers
+- Layers for temperature swings

 - Light jacket

-- Rain protection (later fall)
+- Rain protection (especially late fall)

 - Mix of short and long sleeves